4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 I Used to Be a Pantser, Too

 This article is about planning, but first, let me make it clear that I was once the ultimate pantser.
 I finished NaNoWriMo a total of five times just pantsing.
-I dove in, no planning stage, and just wrote.
+I dove in, no planning stage, and just wrote from a basic idea.
 Those NaNoWriMo sessions produced three 50K-word novellas and parts of two other books.

 I felt proud to have completed those books, but at the same time, I had mixed feelings every time I read them.